subhh/libconnect/README.md

 Visit our git repository: https://github.com/subhh/libconnect

 ## 9.0.3
+    - EZB:
-    - EZB: Reduces amount of requests to API.
+        - Reduces amount of requests to API.
+        - Fixed wrong doamin of ezb

 Tested with
     - TYPO3 11.15.12